-1. Clean the meat under cold water.
-Now cut into bite sized pieces, the meat should be marbled with fat which will melt during cooking, don’t remove.
+1. Cut the lamb into large bite sized pieces, the meat should be marbled with fat which will melt during cooking, don’t remove.
 Set aside.

 2. Let’s make the ‘tarka’.
-Take a medium-large lidded sauce pan, fry the chopped onion, cassia bark, cardamom pods, cumin seeds, cloves, bay leaf and peppercorns in some vegetable oil.
-Cook on a moderate heat until the onions become translucent and soft.
+Take a medium-large lidded sauce pan, saute the onions, cassia bark, cardamom pods, cumin seeds, cloves, bay leaves and peppercorns in 2-3 tablespoons of vegetable oil on a moderate heat until the onions become translucent and soft.

-4. Now add the garam masala and turmeric.
+4. Now add the garam masala, turmeric and salt and toast off for 30 seconds.
 If the pan is too dry add a splash of water so the spices don’t stick to the pan and burn.
-Allow the spices to cook out, then add in the chopped coriander stalks.
+Allow the spices to cook out for a minute.

-5. Then put in the tomatoes.
-Increase hob heat, and bring to a simmer.
-Allow to cook for 5-10 minutes.
-When you can see oil on the surface of the spiced tomato mixture/the oil has taken on the tomato colour, that means it’s cooked and ready to taste.
-Check your seasoning here.
-If it needs more chillies add now.
-I season with salt at the end of the cooking for meat dishes, to ensure it does not toughen the meat.
+5. Then pour in the passata.
+Increase the hob heat, and bring to a simmer.
+Allow to cook out for 5-10 minutes.
+When you can see the oil has separated on the surface of the masala it’s ready to taste.
+Check your seasoning here and adjust to taste.

-6. Place in the lamb and mix together coating all the pieces.
-Also mix in the yoghurt and a splash of water.
+6. Place in the lamb and mix together, coating all of the pieces.
+Do this on a high heat to seal the meat.
+Then reduce the heat to medium and stir in the yoghurt and a splash of water.
 Beware of adding too much water as the meat will shrink and also release water during cooking.
 (If you do add too much water you can correct at the end by simmering for an additional time, pan uncovered, and reduce the sauce).

-7. Bring to the boil, then reduce heat to simmer, cover the saucepan with a lid, and allow lamb to cook for 10-15 minutes.
+7. Bring to the boil, then reduce the heat to medium.
+Simmer the lamb covered for 10-15 minutes.

-8. Now add in the chopped carrots, a pinch or 2 of methi (dried fenugreek leaves) and mix, re cover with a lid, and simmer for a further 20 minutes, or until cooked and you are happy with a soft and giving texture!
-Appliances will vary, and check halfway in case you need to add a touch more water.
+8. Now add in the chopped carrots, a generous pinch of methi (dried fenugreek leaves) and mix.
+Re-cover with a lid, and simmer for a further 20 minutes, or until the lamb is soft and tender and the carrots cooked through.
+Don’t let the pan run dry, you may need a splash more water.

-9. Finally add your salt, season to taste, and scatter with a flurry of chopped coriander leaves.
+9. Finally scatter with a flurry of chopped coriander leaves.